Anxiety disorders are a common type of psychiatric disorder, characterized by anxiety or fear that does not go away over time.

 How Are Anxiety Disorders Diagnosed?

-Anxiety disorders are usually diagnosed with a psychological evaluation.
-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, provides diagnostic criteria for an anxiety disorder.
+Anxiety disorders are diagnosed with a psychological evaluation.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association provides diagnostic criteria for an anxiety disorder.

-Other tests to rule out other physical causes of anxiety include:
+Other tests may be performed to rule out other physical causes of anxiety.

 What Is the Treatment for Anxiety Disorders?

-Treatment for anxiety disorders often involves a combination of medication and/or psychotherapy.
+Treatment for anxiety disorders usually consists of a combination of medication and/or psychotherapy.